kaaveland/bunnysync/README.md

 ## Contributions & License

-bunnysync is available under the MIT license, and contributions are welcome.
+thumper is available under the MIT license, and contributions are welcome.
 Feel free to open an issue so we can have discussion before adding new code.

 ## Planned work